attrill20/FPLFixtureCalendar/README.md

 ## 26/7/24

-My site offically has a new home - www.oracleFPL.co.uk!
+My site offically has a new home - <a href="http://www.oracleFPL.co.uk" target="_blank">www.oracleFPL.co.uk</a>!
 Bought the domain from 123reg.com for 95p for the year, what a bargain!
 Decided to rename the Player Searcher tool to 'Player Comparison Tool' instead, as more descriptive of what it actually does - so seems sensible!

 Also reordered the content on the home page to diaplay the overall FDR for each team first, as that's a more useful overview when you first land on the page and then readers can scroll down if they want a more detailed breakdown of each team's opening fixtures.
 This all needs to move to a blog page eventually though, and only most recent posts can be promoted on the homepage, whilst the rest is archived away.
 Would look a more modern design overhual to this page too, but that can come in time - it's functional for now!